Who is driving the Midlands Engine?

 An independent chair heads the Executive Board and its membership is drawn from universities, local enterprise partnerships, local authorities along with the chair of Midlands Connect.
 The board has meetings on average 4 times a year.

-Membership is reviewed every two years or following any significant changes in circumstance for individual members between this period.
+Membership is reviewed every three years or following any significant changes in circumstance for individual members between this period.

 We will publish the agendas and associated papers five days ahead of each meeting on this page.
 The minutes for the meetings will also be published once they have been signed off by the next meeting.